Last Revised: November 28, 2022

 INSTALLATION REQUIREMENTS

-The monitor and audible alarm must be located on the outside of the room.
+The monitor, audible and visual alarm must be located on the outside of the room so that an alarm can be acknowledged without entering the space.

-An internal pump or sensor extension must be used to draw an air sample from the room to the monitor.
+An internal pump or sensor extension may be used to draw an air sample from the room to the monitor.

 EHRS must approve the placement of the sampling point.